mlpocprojects/webstreaming/Readme.md

 # web streaming

-This repository contains a demonstration of video streaming over API using flask framwork
+This repository contains a demonstration of video streaming over API using flask framework

 ## How to use